-Avoiding plants which may cause toxicity in your pets is the easiest way to stop them from eating them and causing harm to themselves.
+Avoiding plants which may be toxic for your pets is the easiest way to stop them from eating them and becoming ill.
 Here are some of the most common plants that might be starting to pop up in your garden and nearby areas which can be toxic to your pet.

 Tulips are from the same family of plant as hyacinths, so bear many of the same characteristics: bright, colourful, sweet-smelling…and highly toxic to cats and dogs.
 It is the bulbs of the tulip which are most toxic and, while a fast response by your vet will probably yield a good prognosis, symptoms can be severe and dangerous, so consider how worth the risk it is to have tulips in your own garden or home and be careful when taking your pet outdoors.

-Ironically, autumn crocus wildflowers are recorded as one of the world’s oldest known medical texts as a medicinal plant for human beings.
-Unfortunately, this benefit doesn’t extend to cats and dogs, but is actually very harmful to them.
-The plant has a similar effect on our pets as arsenic does, and is often fatal with no known cure.
+Ironically, autumn crocus wildflowers are recorded in one of the world’s oldest known medical texts as a medicinal plant for human beings.
+Unfortunately, this benefit doesn’t extend to cats and dogs, and the plant is actually very harmful to them.
+The plant has a similar effect on our pets as arsenic and is often fatal, as it has no known cure.
 Avoid as best as you are able.

 While several aspects of this plant are poisonous to cats and dogs, it is the root which is especially dangerous.
 Keeping cyclamen as a house plant and out of reach of your pets should mean you are unlikely to experience any problems, but if your pet is able to dig up the root in the garden and take a few nibbles, severe reactions and even death is highly probable.